Octavious/phone-use-agent-windows/README.md

 Update the values in `config.json` to match your device's resolution exactly.
 Incorrect resolution settings will cause the agent to tap in the wrong locations.

+## Windows-Specific Setup

+1. Install NVIDIA Drivers:
+   - Download and install the latest NVIDIA drivers for your GPU
+   - Make sure CUDA 12.4 is installed

+2. Install CUDA Toolkit:
+   - Download CUDA 12.4 from NVIDIA's website
+   - Follow the installation instructions
+   - Add CUDA to your PATH

+3. Configure GPU Memory:
+   - The application will automatically adjust GPU memory settings for Windows
+   - If you experience OOM errors, you can modify the GPU settings in `qwen_vl_agent.py`

+4. ADB Configuration:
+   - The application will automatically detect your ADB installation
+   - If ADB is not found, you can specify the path in `config.json`:
+     ```json
+     {
+       "adb_path": "C:\\Users\\YourUsername\\AppData\\Local\\Android\\Sdk\\platform-tools\\adb.exe"
+     }
+     ```

 ## Usage Options

 ### Command Line Interface